 She is currently a rep for Glossier, a web-based beauty brand specializing in skincare and makeup.
 Shop with her to receive 20 percent off your first Glossier order!
 Additionally, she is one of ARSENIC’s community team members, which curates content for the media company’s social networking platforms (@arsenic).

-When she is not studying or working, LaMastro loves reading, exercising (especially running, hiking and cycling) and drawing, as well as cooking and trying new foods.
+When she is not studying or working, LaMastro loves reading, exercising (especially boxing, cycling, hiking and golf) and drawing, as well as cooking and trying new foods.
 Enjoy, and feel free to get in touch!

 Brands with whom she works/has worked: ARSENIC, Glossier, Summersalt, Wayfair